 The YaST printer module does not implement any printer autodetection on its own.
 It only shows those printer connections which were already autodetected by CUPS (i.e. what the CUPS command line tool "lpinfo -l -v" shows when you run it as root, see SDB:CUPS in a Nutshell).
 When CUPS cannot detect a local printer connection, it cannot send data to it so that it cannot print.
 Therefore it would not make sense when the YaST printer module would somehow show local printer connections which are not autodetected by CUPS.

-If a local printer is not shown even after clicking the "Detect More" button, the device cannot be autodetected by CUPS.
+If a local printer is not shown after clicking the "Detect More" button, the device cannot be autodetected by CUPS.
 In this case the root cause is usually a low-level communication problem with the device (perhaps the printer may only need to be switched on).
-For example when an USB printer is not autodetected by CUPS but listed in the output of the "lsusb" command, one of the usual reasons is that the kernel module "usblp" is not loaded, see SDB:Installing a Printer.
+For example when a USB printer is not autodetected by CUPS but listed in the output of the "lsusb" command, one of the possible reasons is that the kernel module "usblp" is not loaded, see SDB:Installing a Printer.